 Summer (new rowers)

-Many new rowers and coxswains start in Summer Camps.
-Athletes in these camps are introduced to the sport of rowing, teamwork, and the opportunity to race at a regatta in Seattle.
+Many new rowers and coxswains start in Learn to Row Summer Camps.
+Athletes in these camps are introduced to the sport of rowing and teamwork.
+One of the camps offers the opportunity to race at a regatta in Seattle.

-The fall season starts in late-August and runs for around 2.5 months with practices 5 days/week.
+The fall season starts in late-August and runs for 10 weeks with practices 5 days/week.
 Practices are on water with 3-4 weekend competitions throughout the season.
 Competitions are “head races” where crews set off one after another and are timed over the 5k course.

 The winter season starts in mid-November and runs through the end of January.
 It is primarily land-based at a local gym – working on conditioning, functional movement, and flexibility, as well as rowing on indoor rowing machines (aka: ergs).